Maz0327/Strategist-App/replit.md

 - **Systematic documentation** - Detailed session logs and technical specifications for continuity
 - **GitHub preparation focus** - Production-ready codebase with comprehensive monitoring and analytics

-### Latest Session Focus - July 28, 2025 ✅ BRIGHT DATA ROOT CAUSE FIXED
+### Latest Session Focus - July 28, 2025 ✅ TRENDING SECTION TEMPORARILY HIDDEN

-**Root Cause Identified and Fixed**: The Bright Data timeouts were caused by artificial timeout limits (10s) being too short for quality scraping.
-Bright Data actually works perfectly but needs 25-35 seconds for comprehensive platform scraping.
+**User Decision**: User requested to "put this whole section aside" and "hide it for the future" due to ongoing Instagram compliance restrictions and platform timeout issues.
+The trending data collection system has been temporarily removed from navigation.

 **Key Fix**: Increased timeout values from 10s to 30s+ and removed fallback API systems per user request ("I dont want the fall backs because they dont work").
 The system now relies exclusively on Bright Data's authentic scraping capabilities.